ai-solution-eng/frameworks/comfyui/ReadMe.md

 * Automated installation of selected custom nodes
 * Runtime configuration of ComfyUI-Manager
 * Startup validation and dependency management
-* The image `nchanduka/comfyui:latest` is present on open source Docker Hub, built using this Dockerfile and entrypoint.sh and ready to use.
+* The image `tpomas/comfyui:0.0.1` is present on open source Docker Hub, built using this Dockerfile and entrypoint.sh and ready to use.
 It has bene pre-populated into the values.yaml.

+Files required to rebuild this image are made available under the `image` repository.
+They only consist in:
+* A Dockerfile
+* A custom entrypoint script

 ---

-## Custom Entrypoint

-The included `entrypoint.sh` performs additional initialization tasks during container startup.

 ### ComfyUI-Manager Installation